raeinhere/Medication_Reminder_/Medication-Reminder-Application-main/README.md

 ## How to install
 To install and set up the Medication Reminder application, follow these steps:
-1. Clone the repository from GitHub: https://github.com/Jan-Jsr/Medication-Reminder-Application
+1. Clone the repository from GitHub:
-2. Install the required dependencies by running the following command: pip install -r requirements.txt
+2. Install the required dependencies by running the following command:https://github.com/raeinhere/Medication_Reminder_/edit/main/Medication-Reminder-Application-main/README.md pip install -r requirements.txt
 3. Configure the database connection in the app.py file.
 Modify the SQLALCHEMY_DATABASE_URI variable to match your database configuration.
-4. Run the database migrations by executing the following commands: flask db init flask db migrate flask db upgrade
+4. Run the database migrations by executing the following commands: flask db init flask db migrate -m "Description of your changes" flask db upgrade

 ## How to run